 The Centers for Disease Control and Prevention guidelines advocate for at least 150 minutes of moderate-intensity physical activity per week.
-You’ll hit the recommended number of minutes by taking a slow stroll around the block for 30 minutes five evenings per week but you might not get the intensity to be considered adequate physical activity.
+You’ll hit the recommended number of minutes by taking a slow stroll around the block for 30 minutes five evenings per week, but you might not reach the intensity to be considered adequate physical activity.

-If you’re able to chatter endlessly about the latest episode of “Game of Thrones” without huffing and puffing, you need to pick up the pace.
-“If we are speaking at normal conversational speed, it’s unlikely that we are working out at a sufficient intensity to deliver a challenge to the body,” Ross explains.
-“As our intensity goes up, we should notice that we’re able to say fewer and fewer words between breaths.”
+If you’re able to chatter endlessly about the latest TV show without huffing and puffing, you need to pick up the pace.
+“If you’re speaking at normal conversational speed, it’s unlikely you’re working out at a sufficient intensity to deliver a challenge to the body,” Ross explains.
+“As intensity goes up, you should notice you’re able to say fewer and fewer words between breaths.”

-Walking is a great low-impact exercise but that doesn’t mean it shouldn’t feel like a workout.
+Walking is a great low-impact exercise, but it should still feel like a challenging workout.
 A lack of muscle aches is a strong sign you’re not pushing yourself hard enough.
 Your goal is a light muscle ache.
 If you’re too sore to move the next day, you’ve overdone it and should scale back the intensity on your next walk.

 You don’t have to give up walking for running or another workout.
 Picking up the pace, increasing the distance or changing the terrain can all help fire up your muscles and increase the calorie burn.
 “Find some hills and sweat a little,” says Oprea.